ParticularlyCALLED

 Everything is more precious when we have suffered to earn it.

 The higher the cost, the greater the proof of our commitment.
-(PS.
-This is also why companies, universities, and individuals have to charge so much for classes, events and etc, because, typically, what one is willing to pay is indicative of their level of commitment.
-Thus, higher pricing, ideally, helps keep the caliber of the classes high with only students who are going to be highly committed, active participants.)
+This is why companies, universities, and individuals charge so much for classes, events and etc, because, typically, what one is willing to pay is indicative of their level of commitment.
+Thus, higher pricing, ideally, helps keep the caliber of the classes high with only students who are going to be highly committed, active participants.

 So, in the end, it all comes down to one question.